2021 Fiat 500 electric city car: prices, specs and new limited-edition model

 The 'Level 2' autonomous equipment fitted to the new 500 includes adaptive cruise control, lane centring, road-sign recognition and a blind-spot warning system, plus a driver attention assist feature and 360-degree parking sensors.

-Fiat has also fitted the 500 (in Passion trim and above) with its latest Uconnect 5 infotainment setup – an Android-based system displayed on a touchscreen.
+Fiat has also fitted the 500 (in RED trim and above) with its latest Uconnect 5 infotainment setup – an Android-based system displayed on a touchscreen.
 It features Android Auto and wireless Apple CarPlay connectivity, plus integration with a telematics box that can automatically call the emergency services, or be used to monitor the car (or control certain functions) remotely using a smartphone app.

 Although it's brand-new from the ground up, the chic supermini looks a lot like the old 500, with a familiar face and recognisable proportions.
 The differences between the convertible and hatchback are subtle – the latter swaps the sliding fabric top for a panoramic glass roof, while there’s a new rear spoiler and a tweaked tailgate design.